National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Right.
 Let's skip the fluff.

 One of our consultancy clients needs an experienced Infrastructure Pen Tester.
 Not someone whowantsto be a Pen Tester.
 Not someone halfway through their OSCP.
-Someone who's been there, and got some of the battle scars already.
+Someone who actually knows what they're doing.

 They work with clients in Operational Technology (OT) - that's industrial control systems, manufacturing kit, and the sort of environments where "turning it off and on again" could cost millions.
 So yeah, it's not your average test.